L-Delorme/QuadrATX/README.md

 ATX mod for the Macintosh Quadra 900/950

 This is a work in progress mod.
 The AC Board has not been fully tested.
 Use at your own risk.
-The BOM has not been finilized.
+The BOM has not been finalized.
 Instructions on how to build a QuadrATX kit will follow.

 Hardware protected by CC-BY-NC-SA-4.0 (Attribution-NonCommercial-ShareAlike)